GlamourPolaris/js-client-sdk/README.md

 **Input Parameters**

-client_id - The wallet whose balance you are interested in
+client_id - The clientId whose balance you are interested in

 **Ouput**